The Horseshoe Crab Fishery in Florida

-Horseshoe crabs are harvested commercially in the U.S. for three purposes: bait (conch and eel fisheries), marine life (aquaria, research, etc.) and biomedical use (principally for the blood.)
-Compared to other states, particularly those along the Atlantic coast, Florida does not have a very large horseshoe crab fishery.
-In March 2000, a fisheries management plan for horseshoe crabs went into effect in Florida; the plan required a license to harvest and set a limit on the number of animals each licensee could harvest per day (25 to 100 animals allowed per day per person depending on the permit).
-In 2002, an amendment to the plan established a biomedical permitting rule with the first permit being issued in 2015.
+Horseshoe crabs are harvested commercially in the U.S. for three purposes: bait (conch and eel fisheries), marine-life (aquaria, research, etc.) and biomedical use (use of the crab's blood for bacteria detection).
+Compared to other states, Florida has a small bait fishery for eels and a large marine-life fishery.
+In March 2000, a series of management measures for horseshoe crabs went into effect in Florida.
+The regulations required a license to harvest and set a limit on the number of animals each licensee could harvest per day (25 to 100 animals allowed per day per person depending on the permit).
+In 2002, a biomedical permitting rule created a mechanism to allow for biomedical collection.

 View the Florida Horseshoe Crab Fishing Regulations

 Florida horseshoe crab landings have been recorded since 1987.
 Bait and marine life landings have been recorded separately since 1997.